 COVID-19 has exacerbated the economic vulnerabilities of Colombia, but there seems to be a bright spot for the country’s economy.
 According to The Organisation for Economic Co-operation and Development (OECD), Colombia’s GDP will grow by 6.1% in 2022, and by 2.1% in 2023.
-Private consumption will be the main driver of its recovery, driven by a gradual pick-up of employment.
+Private consumption will be the main driver of its recovery, driven by a gradual uptick in employment.

 Below we provide the latest e-commerce available data for Colombia.